vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

-# 47. QoS (Chất lượng dịch vụ) : PART 2
+# 47. QOS (CHẤT LƯỢNG DỊCH VỤ) : PART 2

 Phân loại / Đánh dấu

-- Mục đích của QoS is to give certain kinds of Mạng TRAFFIC priority over other during congestion
+- Mục đích của QoS is to give certain kinds of Network TRAFFIC priority over other during congestion
-- Phân loại organizes Mạng TRAFFIC (PACKETS) into TRAFFIC CLASSES (CATEGORIES)
+- Phân loại organizes Network TRAFFIC (PACKETS) into TRAFFIC CLASSES (CATEGORIES)
 - Phân loại is fundamental to QoS.
     - To give PRIORITY to certain types of TRAFFIC, you have to IDENTIFY which types of TRAFFIC to give PRIORITY to.
 - There are MANY methods of CLASSIFYING TRAFFIC
     - An ACL : TRAFFIC which is permitted by the ACL will be given certain TREATMENT, other TRAFFIC will not
-    - NBAR (Mạng Based Application Recognition) performs a *DEEP Gói tin INSPECTION,* looking beyond the LAYER 3 and LAYER 4 information up to LAYER 7 to identify the specific kinds of TRAFFIC
+    - NBAR (Network Based Application Recognition) performs a *DEEP Gói tin INSPECTION,* looking beyond the LAYER 3 and LAYER 4 information up to LAYER 7 to identify the specific kinds of TRAFFIC
     - In the LAYER 2 and LAYER 3 HEADERS there are specific FIELDS used for this purpose
 - The PCP (PRIORITY CODE POINT) FIELD of the 802.1Q Tag (in the Ethernet Header) can be used to identify HIGH / LOW PRIORITY TRAFFIC
     - ** ONLY when there is a dot1q tag!